seppmail/SEPPmail365cloud/130-preview.md

 ## Special Cases

-- Still mail loops after the changes: If you set up everything according to the description above, and still have maillops, check if the recipient is also in the SEPPmail.cloud.
+- Still mail loops after the changes: If you set up everything according to the description above, and still have mailloops, check if the recipient is also in the SEPPmail.cloud.
 Recipient MUST also use newest connectors (CBC).

 Follow instructions from [readme](https://github.com/seppmail/SEPPmail365cloud/blob/main/README.md).